 Hopefully, the change to electronic payments will prevent theft.
 In 2011, SSA officials reported 440,000 checks were lost or stolen.
 If you receive your benefits via mail, you can switch them to the electronic service by calling 1-800-333-1795 or visiting www.GoDirect.org.

 If you have questions about applying for disability benefits or are unsure if you even qualify, contact a Tulsa Social Security Disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers